 - Learn about the key developments in modern and contemporary literary studies in dialogue with leading scholars.

 - Typical seminar topics might include: women’s writing and gender studies; crime fiction; contemporary critical theory; modern and contemporary poetry; postcolonialism; Scottish literature; war writing; literature of the 1940s; British cinema and music.

 In each semester students take one module that concentrates on the literature of the period and one module that engages with the period’s theoretical, cultural and historical developments.
 Students are encouraged to develop their own, individual interests via one optional module.

-Taught modules comprise of weekly seminars, with class sizes typically ranging from three to ten students.
+Taught modules consist of weekly seminars, with class sizes typically ranging from three to ten students.
 Modules are assessed through coursework essays.
 The School of English prides itself on its support of student work through detailed feedback and commentary.

 During the course of the year, but with particular focus during the last four months, students will research and write a 15,000-word dissertation on a topic of their choosing.